jwstegemann/fritz2-docs/ListsinaModel.md

 * with `Flow<T>.each(idProvider: (T) -> I)` you can also map each instance of T to your `Tag`s, but it uses the given idProvider to determine whether two elements are the same.
 In your mapping, you can get a `SubStore` for an element using `listStore.sub(id, idProvider)`, so only the parts that actually changed will be re-rendered.
-Keep in mind: when using this flavour without the `SubStore`, an element with the same id but different constant will be treated as unchanged and therefore not be re-rendered.
+Caution: when using this flavour without the `SubStore`, an element with the same id but different content will be treated as unchanged and therefore not be re-rendered.

 * with `Store<List<T>>.each(idProvider: (T) -> I)` you can also map a `SubStore<T>` to `Tag`s, but it uses the given idProvider to determine whether two elements are the same`, so only the parts that are bound and  actually